core-ts/nats/README.md

 A lightweight, type-safe, opinionated wrapper for NATS in TypeScript.

-`nats-plus` simplifies publishing and consuming JSON messages while providing a consistent API for enterprise applications.
+[`nats-plus`](https://www.npmjs.com/package/nats-plus) simplifies publishing and consuming JSON messages while providing a consistent API for enterprise applications.
 It hides low-level NATS details such as encoding, decoding, and header handling so application code can focus on business logic.

+It intentionally does **not** provide:

+- Retry policies
+- Retry queues
+- Validation
+- Dead Letter Queue
+- Business workflow

+These responsibilities belong to the [`message-processing`](https://www.npmjs.com/package/message-processing) library.

 ## Features